gcho91/currency-exchange/README.md

 ## Improvement Points

-I prioritized the goal of building the MVP application that fulfuills stated requirements.
+I prioritized the goal of building the MVP application that fulfills stated requirements.
 If given more time, I would gear towards:

 - Refactoring the code to take advantage of component-based architecture that Angular offers, with a different dedicated service (forex service) that would handle all of the logic in performing the GET request and recalculating values